 IDC Manufacturing Insights: Worldwide Product Innovation Strategies

 This advisory service develops a unique analysis based on comprehensive data through IDC Manufacturing Insights' proprietary research projects, along with ongoing communications with industry experts, manufacturing executives, PLM professionals, and PLM software and service providers that support a product innovation platform.
-To ensure relevance, our analysts work with our manufacturing clients from line-of-business and IT and across domains to identify and prioritize specific topics to be covered in research reports.
+To ensure relevance, our analysts work with our discrete and process manufacturing clients from line of business and IT and across domains to identify and prioritize specific topics to be covered in research reports.
 Our analysts are also available to provide individualized advice for manufacturing executives.

 Throughout the year, this service will address the following topics: